This site contains affiliate links, purchases may earn me commission at no extra cost to you. See my policy.

 Recipe #1: Bread Dough With Less Yeast

-The first bread you should attempt to break out of bland bread is with less yeast and allowed to rise for several hours.
+The first bread you should attempt to break out of bland bread is with less yeast and is allowed to rise for several hours.

 - 500g bread flour (3 cups + 2 tbsp)